In 2015, University of Tyumen ranked 47th in the National Russian University ranking index concerning federal and national research universities

 Engineering center employees are attempting to establish a theoretical and practical basis for designing, organizing and implementing the construction of paved access routes on frozen ground during the winter months within the extreme climate conditions of Siberia (on swamps and deep-frozen soil).

-  The International Centre for Inclusive Education was created at UT as a part of the EU TEMPUS Programme.
-Using grant finances, the UT purchased special equipment for individuals with disabilities.
+The International Centre for Inclusive Education was created at UTMN as a part of the EU TEMPUS Programme.
+Using grant finances, the UTMN purchased special equipment for individuals with disabilities.

-  The UT Business Incubator offers young entrepreneurs the assistance they need setting up science-intensive businesses.
+The UTMN Business Incubator offers young entrepreneurs the assistance they need setting up science-intensive businesses.
 The Prototyping Centre (Fablab) participates extensively in exhibition and competition events.

-  Likewise, TSU hosts more than 382 PhD students conducting their research work across 10 Thesis committees.
+Likewise, UTMN hosts more than 382 PhD students conducting their research work across 10 Thesis committees.

 A Russian research and training conference with international participation “Siberian annexation to Russia: new data” was successfully held as a result of the accomplished scientific project “Archeological research of hibernacles and camps of the Yarmak druzhina during the Siberian campaign”.
 Also worth mentioning is the trans-regional seminar on the practical methodology of educational research, which is held twice a year by the academic department under the supervision of V.I.
 Zagvyazinskyy, Ed.D., professor of the Russian Academy of Education.

 In 2014-2015 16 PhD and master students received the President of the Russian Federation scholarship as a result of the annual competition held by the Ministry of Education and Science of the Russian Federation to study abroad.
 This scholarship is granted to students who demonstrated their skills in various fields of science, culture and art, and made significant advances in fundamental and applied research.